-This test looks at the human leukocyte antigens (HLA) in your blood.
+This test looks at the human leukocyte antigens (HLAs) in your blood.
 This test is

-used if you need an organ or stem-cell transplant, to find an organ or stem cells
+used if you need an organ or stem cell transplant.
+It helps find an organ or stem

-that are as good a match to yours as possible.
-A bad match with a stem-cell transplant
+cells that are as good a match to yours as possible.
+A bad match with a stem cell

-could cause the stem cells to harm you.
-A bad match with an organ transplant can cause
+transplant could cause the stem cells to harm you.
+A bad match with an organ transplant

 HLAs are proteins found on the surface of most of the cells in your body.
-They signal
+They tell

 They play an important role in protecting you from infections.
-But they also make
+But they can also make

 organ transplants more difficult.